jack-avery/rasbot/README.md

 ```

 # Usage
-1. Set up your authorization in a file called \_AUTH (configurable through clargs).
+1. Set up your authentication in a file called \_AUTH (configurable through clargs).
-      > see "Setting up your Authorization".
+      > see "Setting up your Authentication".
 2. Launch run.py.
 That's it.

 Managing commands: